iotempire/iotempower/doc/first-node.rst

   to `troubleshooting <troubleshooting.rst>`_.

 Congratulations!!
-Your node is now connect to IoT empower and the onboard-led can be controlled with Node-RED using the button on this page `</nodered/ui/#/1>`_.
+Your node is now connect to IoTempower and the onboard-led can be controlled with Node-RED using the button on this page `</nodered/ui/#/1>`_.